 What Does the Attorney-Client Privilege Protect?

-The privilege is most commonly asserted when responding to discovery requests or when seeking to avoid testifying about certain matters under oath.
-However, it's important to note that the privilege only protects confidential communications between clients and attorneys.
-This means that sharing those communications with a third party not part of the attorney-client relationship can act as a waiver.
+The privilege is most commonly asserted when responding to discovery requests or seeking to avoid testifying about certain matters under oath.
+The privilege only protects confidential communications between clients and attorneys.
+This means that the presence of a third party can act as a waiver under some circumstances.

 When the Attorney-Client Privilege Doesn't Apply